-Wawrinka eases to opening win at Queen's
+Wawrinka and Cilic ease to opening wins at Queen's

 The 33-year-old Swiss, ranked 261 in the world after two knee surgeries, served solidly throughout a one-sided contest on the slick center court, easing past an opponent who struggled to cope with Wawrinka’s power.

-Wawrinka needed just shy of half an hour to pocket the opener, breaking twice, and was hardly troubled in the second set as he set up a second round against American fifth seed Sam Querrey or young British wildcard Jay Clarke.
+Wawrinka needed just shy of half an hour to pocket the opener, breaking twice, and was hardly troubled in the second set as he set up a second round match against American fifth seed Sam Querrey who beat British wildcard Jay Clarke 6-3 6-3.

-“In general (the knee) has been improving week after week,” Wawrinka, beaten in the first round of the French Open, said on court.
+“In general (the knee) has been improving week after week,” Wawrinka, beaten in the first round of the French Open, said.
 “Now I feel really good on court, strong physically.

 “I will have ups and downs in the next months and need to be patient.
 You need to be ready to accept frustrating but today was a great day.”